12th Operations Group: Western Desert Campaign

-The group's actions during the north African campaign earned it a Distinguished Unit Citation for its operations from primitive landing grounds under difficult weather and terrain conditions and, despite repeated enemy attacks on its advanced positions and limited resources, mad a major contribution to the defeat of enemy forces in the Middle East.
+The group's actions during the north African campaign earned it a Distinguished Unit Citation for its operations from primitive landing grounds under difficult weather and terrain conditions and, despite repeated enemy attacks on its advanced positions and limited resources, made a major contribution to the defeat of enemy forces in the Middle East.

 Italian Campaign

 From Hergla, the group attacked targets on Pantellaria and Sicily.
 Little more than a month later, Operation Husky, the invasion of Sicily, was executed and the 12th flew missions supporting the advances on that island.
 The group's advance party boarded LSTs for Licata Sicily, where they set up their first base in Europe at Ponte Olivo Airfield, flying the group's first mission from Italy on 5 August.
 An attack on Randazzo on 13 August was the last significant action of the 12th as part of the Ninth Air Force, which moved to England, while the 12th became part of Twelfth Air Force.
 Major personnel changes occurred as most of the group's aircrews had served enough time in theater that they were rotated back to the United States and replaced by new aircrews fresh from the States.
 Later in August, the group moved to Gerbini Airfield on Sicily, from which it struck bridges, tunnels and other targets to support Operation Baytown, the invasion of southern Italy.
 In September, the group flew missions every day to support the foothold around Salerno established during Operation Avalanche.

 The group began operating out of Foggia Airfield, Italy in November 1943.
 The 12th attacked German targets in support of the American Fifth Army, and in eastern Italy supporting the British Eighth Army.
-It attacked aerodromes, docks, marshaling yards, bridges, and other targets in Italyand the Balkans.
+It attacked aerodromes, docks, marshaling yards, bridges, and other targets in Italy and the Balkans.